MahadevBalla/The-Recipe-Cloud/README.md

 # 🍽️ The Recipe Cloud App

-A stylish and interactive **recipe management app** built with Django and Bootstrap for a sleek user experience.
+A stylish and interactive **recipe management app** built with Django, Bootstrap and custom CSS stylings for a sleek user experience.
 Users can **add, edit, view, and delete recipes**, with authentication and dynamic UI enhancements.

 ---